-- Using emery paper, lightly sand around and in between all conductors for a length of 1 in (2.5 cm) from the face of the cable and the ends of the conductors. - Avoid contaminating the magnesium oxide powder in the exposed cable end with the metal filings; if contaminated, remove with a pick.
+- Using emery paper, lightly sand around and in between all conductors for a length of 1 in (2.5 cm) from the face of the cable and the ends of the conductors. - Avoid contaminating the magnesium oxide powder in the exposed cable end with the metal filings; if contaminated, remove with a pick or tap them out.

-Place a mark at a length "E" (refer to table below) from end of sheath.
+Place a mark on the cable sheath 7/16 in (11 mm) back from the end of the outer sheath.
 You will screw the pot on to the sheath so that the back of the pot aligns with the mark.